-You may have heard or read of this Ayurvedic herb before - either online, on the news, or in discussions had by those around you, yet never looked into it much until now.
+You may have heard or read of this ayurvedic herb before - either online, on the news, or in discussions had by those around you, yet never looked into it much until now.
 What is this herb that has been touted to have a wide range of health benefits, and which claims have some merit to them?
-In this article, we’ll cover the health benefits of Ashwagandha in detail, covering the research with the most medical and health that has been done on this adaptogenic herb.
+In this article, we’ll cover the health benefits of Ashwagandha in detail, covering the research that has been done on this adaptogenic herb.
 But first, a little history as to why this plant has caught the attention of medical and health researchers in the first place.

-Now onto the harder science: what benefits are the most likely to be true based on current research into Ashwagandha?
+Now onto the harder science: which purported benefits are the most likely to be true based on current research into Ashwagandha?

-The main biologically active components in Ashwagandha that have been identified to have potential benefits are: alkaloids (naturally occurring organic compounds that mostly contain basic nitrogen atoms and which have significant physiological actions on humans), steroidal lactones (carboxylic acids - like amino acids - that are esters and have steroidal effects), and withanolides (steroidal lactones mostly found in the nightshade family, of which Ashwagandha is part of) - each having different mechanisms of action which affect the body in varying ways.
-I’ll list out relatively well researched effects which show possible and general health benefits documented with Ashwagandha intake, and any observed mechanisms of action.
+The main biologically active components in Ashwagandha that have been identified to have potential benefits are: alkaloids (naturally occurring organic compounds that mostly contain basic nitrogen atoms and which have significant physiological actions on humans), steroidal lactones (carboxylic acids - like amino acids - that are esters and have steroidal effects), and withanolides (primarily steroidal lactones mostly found in the nightshade family, of which Ashwagandha is part of, but also other novel kinds are included as well) - each having different mechanisms of action which affect the body in varying ways.
+I’ll list out the most popular claims which show possible and general health benefits documented with Ashwagandha intake, and any observed or proposed mechanisms of action.

 They were split into 2 groups, with one given a placebo and one given 300mg of the KSM-66 extract for 60 days.
 Before and after, they were given 3 psychometric tests (Perceived Stress Scale or PSS, General Health Questionnaire 28 or GHQ-28, and the Depression Anxiety Stress Scale, or DASS), as well as had their serum cortisol levels measured, since serum cortisol is a frequently used biological marker for stress.
 The before and after data was then compared to show percent changes in both groups in negative mood reduction or increase.
 As the following graph shows, there was a significant negative mood reduction in the group taking the Ashwagandha root extract: